Integrate Devices

 For example, by pushing IOCs to a security device, you can protect employees and customers by automatically blocking email messages sent from malicious IP addresses and domains.
 Rapid7 sends the IOCs to the device’s anti-spam service, and the IOCs are immediately added to the blocked senders list.

-For customer on-premises devices, the Threat Command virtual appliance connects the IOCs Management module running in the Threat Command cloud to the security or monitoring devices that protect your organizational network.
-The IOCs Management module in the cloud aggregates IOCs, acquired from Threat Command alerts, Rapid7 analyst research, third-party intelligence feeds, customer documents and emails, and more.
+For customer on-premises devices, the Digital Risk Protection (Threat Command) virtual appliance connects the IOCs Management module running in the Digital Risk Protection (Threat Command) cloud to the security or monitoring devices that protect your organizational network.
+The IOCs Management module in the cloud aggregates IOCs, acquired from Digital Risk Protection (Threat Command) alerts, Rapid7 analyst research, third-party intelligence feeds, customer documents and emails, and more.

 For customer cloud devices, the appliance is not necessary, as all communication takes place in the cloud.